roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/DEVELOPING.md

 ### Parameter Type Handling

-**Important**: All parameter values are received as strings, regardless of the intended type.
+All parameter values are received as strings, regardless of the intended type.
 Your action code is responsible for parsing and validating parameter values.

 **Parsing different types**:
 ```python